nandorojo/dripsy/README.md

 React Native doesn't have media queries for styles, and trying to micmick it with JS turns into `useState` hell with a ton of conditionals (as you'll see [below](#-before--after).)

-While React Native has some great component libraries, it lacks a good theme design system that is responsive and themed.
+While React Native has some great component libraries, it lacks a good design system that is responsive and themed.

 No longer.
 The goal of Dripsy is to let you go from idea to universal, themed styles without much effort.